FEMchess Third California All-Girls Scholastic Addresses Gender Gap

 Photo courtesy Allyson Wong/FEMchess

 This past weekend, on August 24, 2024, FEMchess held its third California All-Girls Championship and broke its previous record with 89 players.
-There were players between the ages of kindergarten through twelfth grade, with one player even coming straight from after taking the SAT exam.
+There were players between the grades of kindergarten through twelfth grade, with one player even coming straight from taking the SAT exam.

 The president and co-founder of FEMchess, Allyson Wong, remarked, “It is extremely encouraging to see sustained growth in female participation in chess in Northern California, and FEMchess is proud to have contributed to moving the gender gap needle toward girls.
 To continue this momentum, it is essential for us to continue to organize events specifically for girls to create environments where they feel encouraged, as well as to ensure access to quality coaching, materials, and opportunities, with a special focus on supporting under-resourced youths.”